Don Bunnell in the #318 coupe he drove to a victory in the 1976 Bicentennial 200

 |1974||Ollie Silva||100||Silva lapped the entire field|

 The Fall Stinger was a United Stock Car Racing Club event that president Harvey Tattersall Jr started at Westboro (MA) Speedway.
-When he bought the Speedbowl in early 1975, he moved the event to the shoreline oval.
-It was part of the Grand Slam Series of extra-distance events which Tattersall ran in the late 1970's.
+Fred DeSarro won the inaugural event in 1972.
+When Tattersall bought the Speedbowl in early 1975, he moved the event to the shoreline oval.
+It was part of the Grand Slam Series of extra-distance events which Tattersall ran in the late 1970’s.
+Dick Dunn won the first Stinger held at Waterford.

 It was the only career wins at the Speedbowl for winners Bob Polverari and John Rosati.
-Rosati's performance was notable for beating Rick Donnelly, who had a record-setting year at the Speedbowl in 1979 in his new Troyer chassis Pinto.
-Rosati came from a lap down early in the field to pass Donnelly for the win.
+Rosati’s performance was notable for beating Rick Donnelly, who had a record-setting year at the Speedbowl in 1979 in his new Troyer chassis Pinto.
+Rosati came from a lap down early in the field to pass Donnelly once to get his lap back under green, then a second time to take the lead and eventually the win.

 The Stinger was not held in 1977 or 1978, but returned for one more event in 1979, then discontinued altogether.